norganna/trit/README.md

 import 	"github.com/nedscode/transit/lib/trit"

-// Tryte (trinary byte) is an alias to the tri package's Tryte value. type Tryte = trit.Tryte
+// Tri is an alias to the trit package's Tri value. type Tri = trit.Tri

 // The following definitions are up to your own interpretation: const (